American Funds 2015 Target Date Retirement Fund®

 - Ticker symbol: RBJTX

 *The investment adviser is currently waiving its management fee of 0.10%.
-After December 31, 2013, the adviser may modify or terminate the waiver, but only with fund board approval.
-Net expense ratios reflect the waiver, without which they would be higher.
+After December 31, 2014, the adviser may modify or terminate the waiver, but only with fund board approval.
+In addition, the investment adviser has in the past reimbursed certain expenses for all share classes.
+Net expense ratios reflect the waiver and reimbursements, without which they would be higher.
 The expense ratios are as of each fund’s prospectus and include the weighted average expenses of the underlying funds.
 Please see the fund’s most recent prospectus for details.

 You can estimate the investment expenses you’re paying annually by multiplying your balance in the fund by the net expense ratio.

-As of November 1, 2013, the Fund has 2% of its assets allocated to the American Funds Inflation Linked Bond Fund (which is not available for direct investment by the public).
-This change has impacted the allocation to other underlying funds as follows: U.S. Government Securities Fund 9% and Intermediate Bond Fund of America 9%.
+American Funds Inflation Linked Bond Fund is not available for direct investment by the public.
 Please review the following literature for additional information about American Funds Inflation Linked Bond Fund: ILBF Prospectus ILBF Fund Fact Sheet

 The bar graph below shows the fund’s annual results and illustrates the fund’s fluctuations over the past 10 years.
 (These percentages are based on Class R-2 shares at net asset value after the share class inception date of May 15, 2002.
 All Class R-2 share results prior to this date, or prior to the date of first sale, are hypothetical based on Class A share results, adjusted for typical additional estimated expenses, and are calculated without a sales charge.
 These results are updated annually as of 12/31.
 Other share class results will vary.)